Anna-Myzukina/Associations-1/README.md

 Naturally, since Heroku is a platform for production sites, it runs each application in a production environment.

-- [x] We can see the result of all this work by signing up the first user for the sample app.
+- [x] We can see the result of all this work by signing up for the first user for the sample app.
-Even though previous submissions didn’t work properly (as shown in Figure 7.20), the user.save line in the Users controller still works, so users might still have been created.
+Even though previous submissions didn’t work properly (as shown in Figure 7.20), the `user.save` line in the Users controller still works, so users might still have been created.
-To clear them out, we’ll reset the database as follows: * This command sometimes useful ufter create signup form to reset database:
+To clear them out, we’ll reset the database as follows: * This command sometimes useful for creating signup form to reset database:

      rails db:migrate:reset

-### Let's start build app:
+### Let's start to build the app:

 1. create app